TimothyADavis/KinMSpy/README.md

 ## Python First

 KinMSpy is designed with Python users in mind.
 Lots of work has gone into making it lightweight and fast.
-You can use it in the same way that you would use [NumPy](https://numpy.org/) or [Astropy](https://www.astropy.org/) et.
-You can even pip install KinMS for an easier time getting started.
+You can use it in the same way that you would use [NumPy](https://numpy.org/) or [Astropy](https://www.astropy.org/) etc. You can even pip install KinMS for an easier time getting started.

 ## Fast and Lightweight